 “Ah, yes,” the king replied calmly.
 “I do hope they can help poor Stephen.
-Johann has been such a loyal and dedicated servant; I'd hate for any ill fate to befall a member of his family.
+Johann has been such a loyal and dedicated servant.
+I'd hate for any ill fate to befall a member of his family.
 I do hope those physicians have the knowledge of the gods to cure the young lad.
 General, make sure those physicians and messengers have an armed escort while they're here.
-Pass a message to the cook, and be sure they get a full meal, and a comfortable place to sleep for the night.
+Pass a message to the cook, and be sure they get a full meal and a comfortable place to sleep for the night.
 If the physicians require anything to help treat Stephen, your lieutenants should notify me immediately.”

-“Yes, Sir!”
+“Yes, sir!”
 The general left to delegate the tasks and ensure the king's orders were fulfilled.

 At that moment, the king heard something strike his crown.
 “What was that?”
-There was suddenly another strike, but this time, on his nose.
+There was suddenly another strike; this time, on his nose.
 He touched it with a finger, and it felt moist.
 “Thank the creators, they have blessed us with rain!”
 Within a few minutes, enough rain had fallen to ensure that every square centimeter of dry land in the region would soon be amply saturated with water.
 “Bring out the water barrels,” the king ordered.
-“Save what you can; we don't know how long this rain will continue.”
+“Save what you can.
+We don't know how long this rain will continue.”

 To the delight of people everywhere, it rained continuously for three days and three nights.
-During that time, eight physicians met under a large green tent hastily erected by employees of the kingdoms Department of Cloth Shelters.
+During that time, eight physicians met under a large green tent hastily erected by employees of the kingdom’s Department of Cloth Shelters.
 Inside, accommodations had been set up for the medical specialists: a large table, chairs, writing tools, and paper.
 Serfs perpetually walked through to make sure everyone had fresh coffee.
 The tent was located in proximity to Johann's house.
 The specialists worked without rest, exchanging ideas and combining their knowledge.
 Finally they devised a treatment for Stephen; they unanimously agreed it was the best course of action and proceeded to administer it.

 Within two days, Stephen's health improved only a little.
 After five more days, however, Stephen was on his feet again, playing with Elijah's toys.
-Johann paid them all an extra 500 gold coins and they returned to their respective countries.
+Johann paid them all an extra five hundred gold coins, and they returned to their respective countries.

 Two weeks later, Johann went into town to meet Elijah.
 His peddling cart was fully stocked with a variety of interesting items, but he had no extra silver coins.
 “I'm just glad I have a full inventory.”